FuzzyMainframes/MainframeNotebook/MVS/Adding-a-DASD-to-MVS.md

 10        | The use attribute.
 0 = STORAGE; 1 = PUBLIC; 2 = PRIVATE
 12 - 19   |Denotes the device type.
 20        | Just a comma ','
 21        | indicates whether the operator should be requested to mount the volume if it is not found during IPL.
 In most cases you should specify N (for NO) in this column.
+(This refers back to the time when disks were removable and an operator had to manually install the disk packs.
+"Just say 'N'o.")
-23 - 71   | may be used for comments
+23 - 71   | Used for comments

+Save your changes.

+#### TO DO
+Need to add information on catalogs for  completeness.

 # References
 * [Adding a disk device to your MVS or z/OS system - M14](https://www.youtube.com/watch?v=UXCaXF0n0F4) - video by Moshix.
 Note that he inadvertently leaves off the '-a' paramater in for the dasdinit command initially which causes some errors, causing him to spend some time troubleshooting the issue.